 What Is a Joint Checking Account?

-A joint checking account is a bank account with permissions for more than one person to manage deposits, withdrawals, and account changes.
-Anyone who is an account holder on a joint checking account has the right to any money kept in that account and typically must report that money on things like financing applications.
+A joint checking account is a bank account that allows more than one person to manage deposits, withdrawals, and account changes.
+Anyone who is an account holder on a joint checking account has the right to any money kept in that account and typically must report that money as a jointly held asset.

 How Do Joint Checking Accounts Work?

 Opening a joint checking account involves providing your own and the other account holder's personal information.
 This may include your name, address, date of birth, and Social Security or tax ID number.
 At the end of the process, you may be asked to deposit funds into your account, with the minimum required amount varying by the bank.
 Many financial institutions will require at least one joint account holder to be over the age of 18 and some will require all account holders to be of legal age.

-The only difference for opening a joint account is the added step of providing the same information you provided about yourself for each additional account holder.
-Managing your account is as simple as abiding by whatever rules your bank provides, such as keeping enough money in your account to cover both your spending and the minimum amounts you’re bound to before being charged any fees.
+Managing your account is as simple as abiding by whatever rules your bank provides, such as keeping enough money in the account to cover both your spending and the minimum amounts you’re bound to before being charged any fees.